Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 It was 16°C today and I felt good.

-And with a large mesh, -10°C is largely doable, the Climashield APEX© will work wonders!
+And with a large mesh, -10°C is largely playable, the Climashield APEX© will work wonders!

 So I would say: between -10°C (with a big sweater) and +18°C (with a sweatshirt).

-If the elements are ever against you, the hood will be very comforting (also insulated with Climashield APEX©).
+If the elements ever get to you, the hood will be very comforting (it is also insulated with Climashield APEX©).

 Cobrax and Excella for metalwork

-Yes I know, it looks like coded language!
+Yes I know, it sounds like coded language!

 Excella is the top of the range from YKK, the famous zip supplier.

-Here it is all metal, with a worn effect, and its glide is exquisite...
-And it is a double zip that we have chosen, for absolute comfort, especially in a seated position.
+Here it is all metal, with a worn effect, and its glide is exquisite… And it is a double zip that we have chosen, for absolute comfort, especially when seated.

-On such a quality of wool, there is no question of putting on the first zip that comes along.
-I really like this so-called “gun metal” effect.
+On such quality wool, there is no question of putting the first zip that comes along.
+I really like this so-called "gun metal" effect.

-The very beautiful Excella zip alongside the very beautiful Cobrax snaps!
+The very beautiful Excella zip alongside the very beautiful Cobrax snap fasteners!

-Cobrax belongs to the same group as RIRI zips.
-It is a supplier specializing in snap buttons.
+Cobrax belongs to the same group as RIRI zippers.
+It is a supplier specializing in press studs.

-But not classic snap buttons, BEAUTIFUL snap buttons, very refined, which I love.
+But not classic snaps, BEAUTIFUL snaps, very refined, that I love.
 Usually, only luxury brands allow themselves to use Cobrax.

 Here, there are some along the central zip and at the cuffs.

-There you go, that's a BEAUTIFUL snap button.
+There you have it, a BEAUTIFUL snap button.

-This is a “feature” that you really like about our pieces: there are the fleece-lined pockets on this garment.
+This is a feature that you really like on our pieces: there are fleece-lined pockets on this garment.

-This fleece, so comforting when your hands are cold, it's here!
+This fleece is so comforting when your hands are cold, it’s here!

-Your hands will be warm with this coat!
+Your hands will be nice and warm with this coat!

 Interior zipped pockets